metno/pyaerocom-meetings/Feb2021_Workshop/run_webeval_on_ppi.md

 This particular setup is light enough that i can be run on the login node of PPI.
 For a heavier setup you need to request a compute node.
 The easiest way is with the `qlogin` command:
 ```
-$ qlogin -pe mpi 1 -q ded-parallelx.q -l h_vmem=30G -l h_rt=1:00:00
+$ qlogin -pe mpi 1 -q research-el7.q -l h_vmem=30G -l h_rt=1:00:00
 ```
-Here `-pe mpi 1` tells `qlogin` that we want one one processor and `-q ded-parallelx.q` is the queue we want to use (different options are available here including `research-bionic.q` and `research-el7.q` etc. with slightly different setups).
+Here `-pe mpi 1` tells `qlogin` that we want one one processor and `-q ded-parallelx.q` is the queue we want to use (different options are available here including `research-bionic.q` and `ded-parallelx.q` etc. with slightly different setups).
 The other options tells the machine we want 30 GB og memory and that the process is allowed to run for a maximum of 1 hour.

 After running the `qlogin` command, we get a new login prompt asking for username and password.
 After logging in we are on a compute node.
 It look like this
 ```
-<username>@c6220ii-4pz1zz1-ao-compute:
+<username>@<gibberish>-compute:
 ```
 If you are inactive for too long here you get kicked out, so if you need to think about what to do run `tail -f`.
 This does nothing, but the machine thinks you are doing something.
 Activate the pyaerocom envirnoment.
 If you do this often I recommend adding these commands to your `/home/<username>/.bashrc` file so it is set up automatically every time you log in.

 ```
 $ module load aerocom/anaconda3-stable
-$ conda activate pya
+$ conda activate pyaerocom-release
 ```
 Move to where you cloned the `web` and `data` repositories and go to config files:
 ```